Tricky case of creating icons for small interfaces, written by our design team.

 There are many clocks in our life, and they can be very different from each other:

-We want a look that is as simple as possible, and it’s probably the one that people use the longest.
+We want a look as simple as possible, and it’s probably the one people use the longest.

-This is how come to the idea of the image: a round dial with two arrows.
+This is how we came to the idea of the image: a round dial with two arrows.

 Pixel grid

-Among small icons, the most popular size is 16×16, with a line width of 1 pixel.
-Our task is to get into the 16-pixel grid.
+The most popular size for small icons is 16×16, with a line width of 1 pixel.
+Our task is to enter the 16-pixel grid.

 Putting a circle in a pixel grid is not difficult, but arrows are tricky.
 If you display them in their usual form at “3 o’clock” (option A), then both arrows will stand “past the grid” and will be blurry.